 Abstract

 Methods for protecting and restoring ecosystems traditionally focus on one or few species.
 Little consideration has been given to criteria for species selection in ecosystems with rich assemblages of foundational taxa, such as rainforests and coral reefs.
-Here we present a bet-hedging approach for the selection of multiple species based on: (1) weighting species by ecological characteristics that are known to increase likelihood to resist, recover from, and adapt to adverse conditions, particularly those projected in a warming future.
-Weightings can also be reversed if protection aims to support species that are more likely to require human intervention; (2) capturing an even spread of life history strategies, given that inherent physiological trade-offs result in no one species having optimal fitness in every environment, and that different life histories tend to support particular ecosystem functions; and (3) the restorability of species (i.e., ease of husbandry), given that some species are easier to grow in nurseries, brood or propagate, or preserve via freezing and in seed banks.
-On-the-ground practicalities are important for a restoration initiative to succeed.
+Here we present a bet-hedging approach for the selection of multiple species by weighting species by ecological characteristics that are known to increase likelihood to resist, recover from, and adapt to adverse conditions, particularly those projected in a warming future.
+Weightings can also be reversed if protection aims to support species that are more likely to require human intervention.
+We then capture an even spread of life history strategies, given that inherent physiological trade-offs result in no one species having optimal fitness in every environment, and that different life histories tend to support particular ecosystem functions.
+Finally, the restorability of species (i.e., ease of husbandry) is considered, given that some species are easier to grow in nurseries, brood or propagate, or preserve via cryopreservation and in seed banks.
+Logistical practicalities are important for restoration initiatives to succeed.
 We give examples of the bet-hedging approach using a rich collation of phenotypic traits and ecological characteristics for scleractinian coral species found on the Great Barrier Reef.
-Reef building corals are foundation of coral reef ecosystems, but are declining due of environmental change.
+Reef building corals are the foundation of coral reef ecosystems, but are declining due of environmental change.
 We hope that a quantitative bet-hedging approach will help inform decisions for species protection and ecosystem restoration.

 Notes